Hard sign: Modern Russian: hard sign

 It therefore functions as a kind of "separation sign" and has been used only sparingly in the aforementioned cases since the spelling reform of 1918.
 The consonant before the hard sign often becomes somewhat softened (palatalized) due to the following iotation.
 As a result, in the twentieth century there were occasional proposals to eliminate the hard sign altogether, and replace it with the soft sign ь, which always marks the softening of a consonant.
 However, in part because the degree of softening before ъ is not uniform, the proposals were never implemented.
 The hard sign ъ is written after both native and borrowed prefixes.
 It is sometimes used before "и" (i), non-iotated vowels or even consonants in Russian transcriptions of foreign names to mark an unexpected syllable break, much like an apostrophe in Latin script (e.g. Чанъань — Chang'an), the Arabic ayn (e.g. Даръа — Dara [ˈdarʕa]), or combined with a consonant to form a Khoisan click (e.g. Чъхоан — ǂHoan).
 However, such usage is not uniform and, except for transliteration of Chinese proper names, has not yet been formally codified (see also Russian phonology and Russian orthography).

 Final yer pre-1918

 Before 1918, a hard sign was normally written at the end of a word when following a non-palatal consonant, even though it had no effect on pronunciation.
 For example, the word for "male cat" was written "котъ" (kot) before the reform, and "кот" (kot) after it.
 This old usage of ъ was eliminated by the spelling reform of 1918, implemented by the Bolsheviks after the 1917 October Revolution.
 Because of the way this reform was implemented, the issue became politicized, leading to a number of printing houses in Petrograd refusing to follow the new rules.
-To force the printing houses to comply, red sailors of the Baltic Fleet confiscated type carrying the "parasite letters".Слово о словах, Лев Успенский, Лениздат, 1962, p.
-156 Printers were forced to use a non-standard apostrophe for the separating hard sign, for example:
+To force the printing houses to comply, red sailors of the Baltic Fleet confiscated type carrying the "parasite letters".
+Printers were forced to use a non-standard apostrophe for the separating hard sign, for example: